I was born and grew up in Hampstead North London.

 With enquiries for the puppy to be the family pet, it’s still nice to know the pup comes from award-winning stock.

-Over the past 45 years or so, I have owned and or bred a multi European champion, Slovakian champion, two Australian champions, CC and reserve CC winners as well as Junior Warrant holders, plus KC stud book entries.
+Over the past 50 years, I have owned and or bred a multi European champion, Slovakian champion, two Australian champions, CC and reserve CC winners as well as Junior Warrant holders, plus KC stud book entries.